Partakithware/FlathubStoreUnofficial/README.md

 I do not often if ever post my applications, so use at your own risk.
 License: MIT (Subject to Change) Electron based Flathub store built into a .AppImage for you.

+USE AT YOUR OWN RISK.
+I AM NOT TO BE HELD RESPONSEIBLE FOR ANY DAMAGES THAT MAY OCCUR DUE TO THE USE OF THIS SOFTWARE.
+(I imagine it should be fine of course but idk what you are installing... and if you install something bad somehow that's not on me.)

 This will allow you to use the flathub store by-itself to install/uninstall flatpackrefs.

 The install button does not change to uninstall once installed.
 What it does do is attempt to detect the reference via grep and if already installed it will ask if you want to uninstall.